On 3-manifolds that are boundaries of exotic 4-manifolds: Introduction

 \subsection{Acknowledgements}

 The authors thank Robert Gompf and Kouichi Yasui for pointing out an error in the first version of the paper.
 We also thank Tom Mark and Ian Zemke for helpful discussions about the Ozsv\'{a}th--Szab\'{o} invariants, Chris Gerig and Olga Plamenevskaya for helpful discussions about symplectic caps, Jen Hom and Jaewoo Jung for helpful conversations about Heegaard Floer homology, and Michael Klug for asking the question that prompted this research.
-We also thank Marco Golla for helpful comments on the draft of the paper.
+We also thank Marco Golla and an anonymous referee for helpful comments on an earlier draft of the paper.
 The authors were partially supported by NSF grant DMS-1608684 and and DMS-1906414.